xMattC/mt5-strategy-factory/README.md

 **MetaTrader 5 (MT5)** is a multi-asset trading platform widely used for developing and executing automated trading strategies.
 [Learn more](https://www.metatrader5.com/en)

-**MT5 Strategy Factory** is a production-grade quality Python framework for automating the complete lifecycle of strategy development in MT5.
-It enables modular strategy construction, batch optimisation, and performance evaluation — all driven by YAML indicator files and executed through a highly customisable, stage-based pipeline.
+## Overview

+**MT5 Strategy Factory** is a modular framework for building full-featured Expert Advisors (EAs) from configurable trading logic components.
+It enables systematic strategy development by combining automation, indicator modularity, and robust evaluation tools.
+The framework compiles EAs directly via **MetaEditor** and executes large-scale batch optimisations using the **MetaTrader 5 Strategy Tester CLI**,
+streamlining the entire research and development workflow.

-Whether you're a quantitative trader, algo developer, or strategy engineer, this framework lets you rapidly prototype, test, and refine trading strategies in a structured, repeatable, and scalable way.
+Whether you're a quantitative trader, algorithmic developer, or strategy engineer, this framework enables you to rapidly prototype,

-## What It Does

-MT5 Strategy Factory builds complete Expert Advisors (EAs) from modular indicator components.
-It automates EA compilation via MetaEditor and runs batch optimisations using the MetaTrader 5 Strategy Tester CLI.
+test, and refine trading strategies in a structured, repeatable, and scalable way.

+The system is built around the concept of **strategy pipelines** — multi-stage processes that assemble, optimise, and validate EAs from modular parts.
-The currently implemented system is a trend-following pipeline that progressively builds and optimises an Expert Advisor (EA) through the following stages:
+The currently implemented pipeline is a **trend-following system**, but the architecture is fully extensible:

-**Trigger** Stage:
-Optimises a pool of indicators to select the most effective Trigger.

-**Confirmation** Stage:
-Incorporates the optimised Trigger into the EA, then optimises and evaluates Confirmation indicators in combination.

-**Trendline** Stage:
-Optimises Trendline indicators alongside the previously selected Trigger and Confirmation indicators.

-**Volume** Stage:
-Iteratively optimises Volume filters, using the best-performing combinations from prior stages.

-**Exit** Stage:
-Finally, evaluates and optimises Exit rules, completing the system with all previously selected components.

-Each stage is independently scored using a user-defined performance metric (e.g., Profit Factor).
-Indicators are first optimised on in-sample (IS) data, then re-tested on out-of-sample (OOS) data to detect and avoid curve fitting.
-Users should prioritise indicators that demonstrate consistent OOS performance — strong in-sample results alone often indicate curve-fitted behaviour, which undermines reliable algorithmic development.
+advanced users can define and implement **custom pipelines** tailored to other trading styles, such as mean reversion, breakout, or scalping strategies.

+This flexibility makes MT5 Strategy Factory a robust foundation for automated trading research, development, and deployment across a wide range of market hypotheses.

+## Trend-Following Pipeline

+The currently implemented system follows a **trend-following architecture**, structured as a multi-stage pipeline.
+At each stage, a specific category of indicators is evaluated and optimised.
+These stages build upon one another to form a cohesive, high-performance trading system:

+### Trigger Stage
+This initial stage focuses on identifying the core signal generator of the strategy — the **Trigger**.
+A pool of candidate indicators is tested and optimised individually, using in-sample (IS) data.
+The goal is to isolate indicators capable of consistently generating entry signals under the defined market conditions.

+### Confirmation Stage
+Once a Trigger has been selected, the **Confirmation** stage evaluates indicators that filter or validate the Trigger signals.
+These indicators are tested in combination with the chosen Trigger to ensure complementary behaviour.
+Only those that improve robustness and reduce false signals are advanced.

+### Trendline Stage
+Here, the pipeline evaluates **Trendline**-based filters or conditions, which aim to confirm broader market structure.
+These are optimised in conjunction with both the Trigger and Confirmation indicators, assessing their contribution to overall strategy alignment with trending conditions.

+### Volume Stage
+Volume filters are introduced to avoid poor-quality signals during low-liquidity periods or to emphasise signals occurring during significant market participation.
+This stage uses the cumulative logic from previous phases and tests **Volume** indicators for added precision and robustness.

+### Exit Stage
+The final stage determines how trades are exited.
+This includes evaluating and optimising **Exit** logic such as fixed stops, trailing stops, ATR-based exits, or indicator-driven closures.
+Exit rules are tested in the context of the entire trading stack built up in the previous stages.

+### Decision Points and Evaluation

+After **each stage**, the user is responsible for reviewing performance metrics and selecting which indicator (or configuration) to carry forward.
+This allows for human oversight and strategic decision-making between stages, ensuring only the most promising components are retained.

+Each stage is scored independently using a **user-defined performance metric**, such as:

+- Profit Factor
+- Sharpe Ratio
+- Expected Payoff
+- Custom-defined scoring functions

+Optimisations are performed on **in-sample (IS)** data to tune parameters, followed by **out-of-sample (OOS)** testing to validate generalisability.
+This two-phase process is critical for detecting and avoiding **curve fitting** — a common pitfall in algorithmic development where strategies appear effective in-sample but fail in real-world conditions.

+Indicators that fail to show consistent OOS performance are discarded, regardless of their in-sample results.
+This ensures that the resulting system is not only optimised, but also resilient and deployable in live trading conditions.

+---

+### Final Outcome

+The end result is a fully constructed, tested, and deployable Expert Advisor — built from individually selected, data-validated components — with minimal manual intervention and a strong emphasis on generalisation and robustness.

 More details on the implemented trend-following system can be found here: [Trendfollowing - System](https://github.com/xMattC/mt5-strategy-factory/blob/main/docs/Trendfollowing%20-%20%20system%20concept.md)